Cycling China – Bicycle Touring Across [Itineraries and Tips]

 • and many others

-The best VPNs are Express and Astrill, we have used Express VPN for a couple of years and have never had any major problems, absolutely recommended and worth the price.
+The best VPNs are Express and Astrill.
+We have used Express VPN for a couple of years and have never had any major problems.
+It is absolutely recommended and worth the price.

-There are also numerous free VPNs but many do not work or have a limited time during the day, usually an hour.
+There are also numerous free VPNs, but many do not work or are only available for a limited time each day, usually an hour.

 WeChat